Emergency Numbers and an Overview of Resources

 - Quick Guide for Helping Students (PDF)

-The Associate Dean and office staff consult with CLAS instructors on a range of concerns, including student behavior; academic struggles; academic misconduct; complaints about grades; late withdrawals for medical reasons; or other issues.
+The Associate Dean and office staff consult with CLAS instructors on a range of concerns, including student absences; SDS accommodatons; poor grades and academic probation; student behavior; academic misconduct; complaints about grades; late withdrawals for medical reasons; or other issues.
 Visit this directory page for more information.

 120 Schaeffer Hall